FIRE – Financial Independence, Retire EARLIER in Portugal!

-And as far as purchasing costs.
+And as far as purchasing costs if you retire in Portugal.
 My 5 bedroom, 352 sq meter (approx 3,800 sq feet) house was just above €250k

 The taxes on my house are €264 per YEAR.
 Even better, for the first 5 years there are no taxes at all, as the government gives new house buyers in Portugal the first 5 years for free to encourage buyers to buy.

 Home insurance for my house covering €500,000 (double what I paid) rebuilding costs with zero deductible is €321 per year.
 That includes €30,000 of internal stuff like furniture and appliances.
 My electricity runs around €50 per month and water around €20.

 Some of the things that ARE expensive in Portugal are cars.

 If you need a car to get around, it’s generally going to cost you 50% more than it would cost in say the UK, France, Germany or the USA.